Introduction to the Helsinki Corpus TEI XML edition

 The sections 'Background' and 'Conversion project in detail' were included on the Helsinki Corpus TEI XML CD-ROM distributed at the Helsinki Corpus Festival in September 2011.

 A new XML annotated version of the Helsinki Corpus was released in September 2011.
 The latest version is currently 0.96.
-The corpus will soon be available from the Oxford Text Archive and from the VARIENG unit.
+The corpus is available at https://helsinkicorpus.arts.gla.ac.uk, kindly hosted by the University of Glasgow.

 The reference line for the XML version of the Helsinki Corpus reads: